 Benefit Fact Sheet

 The Army Wounded Warrior Program (AW2) is the official U.S. Army program that assists and advocates for severely wounded, ill, and injured Soldiers, Veterans, and their Families, wherever they are located, regardless of military status.
 Soldiers who qualify for AW2 are assigned to the program as soon as possible after arriving at the Warrior Transition Unit (WTU).
 AW2 supports these Soldiers and their Families throughout their recovery and transition, even into Veteran status.
-This program, through the local support of AW2 Advocates, strives to foster the Soldier's independence.
+Through the local support of AW2 Advocates, AW2 strives to foster the Soldier's independence.
 There are more than 18,200 Soldiers and Veterans currently in AW2.

-To qualify for AW2, a Soldier must suffer from wounds, illness, or injuries incurred in the line of duty after September 10, 2001, and receive or expect to receive at least a 30% rating from the Integrated Disability Evaluation System (IDES) for one of the conditions listed below, or receive a combined 50% IDES rating for any other combat/combat-related condition:
+Receive or expect to receive at least a 30% rating from the Integrated Disability Evaluation System (IDES) for one of the conditions listed below:

 - Severe traumatic brain injury (TBI)